anthark/as/README.md

 cmake -S . -B ./build -G "Visual Studio 17" -DLUA_JIT_LIBS=<path-to-luajit-libs> -DLUA_JIT_INCLUDE=<path-to-luajit-includes>
 cmake --build ./build
 ```
+##### Known issue:
+ If linker complains about diaguids.lib path (it tries to look for it at Professional package of Visual Studio 2019), just create this folder and copy DIA SDK to it.
+##### Known issue:
+You can only build Release, MinSizeRel and RelWithDebInfo if you use downloaded LLVM.
+It is needed to compile LLVM locally in Debug configuration to compile AS in Debug configuration.

 #### Build with CLion
 Simply open the project with CLion and set `LLVM_ROOT_DIR` environment variable.